yu-z/NFN-phylogenomics/README.md

 ## Pipeline for detecting convergent evolution.

-###### an ‘alignment’ method used to detect convergent signals in nodulating species
+###### An ‘alignment’ method used to detect convergent signals in nodulating species

-###### a‘tree topology inference’ method based on large-scale phylogenetic reconstruction of groups of orthologous genes
+###### A‘tree topology inference’ method based on large-scale phylogenetic reconstruction of groups of orthologous genes